List of accolades received by Dil To Pagal Hai

 Dil To Pagal Hai opened at theatres on 31 October 1997 and emerged as the year's highest-grossing Indian film, grossing over ₹710 million.
 Film reviewers however received it with a mixed-to-negative reception, criticising its writing while praising the actors' performances and its songs.
 The film received 23 awards out of 49 nominations; the direction, performances of the cast, music, choreography, and art direction met with the most attention from various award groups.

 Dil To Pagal Hai won three trophies at the 45th National Film Awards, including Best Popular Film Providing Wholesome Entertainment and Best Supporting Actress (Kapoor).
-At the 43rd Filmfare Awards, the film fetched a total of seven awards, including Best Film, Best Actor (Khan), Best Actress (Dixit), and Best Supporting Actress (Kapoor), out of eleven nominations, including Best Director (Chopra) and Best Supporting Actor (Akshay Kumar).
+At the 43rd Filmfare Awards, the film fetched a total of eight awards, including Best Film, Best Actor (Khan), Best Actress (Dixit), and Best Supporting Actress (Kapoor), out of eleven nominations, including Best Director (Chopra) and Best Supporting Actor (Akshay Kumar).
 At the 4th Screen Awards, it was nominated for eight categories, which include those for Best Actor (Khan) and Best Supporting Actress (Kapoor), and had two wins.
 The film also received ten awards at the 1st Zee Cine Awards, including Best Film, Best Actor – Male (Khan), Best Actor – Female (Dixit), and Best Actor in a Supporting Role – Female (Kapoor).